maciakl/SillyPastebin/readme.markdown

 * MySQL 14.14
 * SQLite 2.8.17

 It was not tested and is not guaranteed on Mac or Windows (though there is no reason why it shouldn't).
+If you are running Ubuntu the following command should download and install all the required system wide dependencies:

+    sudo aptitude install php5 php5-mysql php5-sqlite php5-curl apache2 mysql-server

+If you are running something else, make sure that mysql, sqlite and curl modules are enabled in your PHP installation.
+Curl is actually only needed for testing so you can skip it.

 Silly Pastebin uses [Composer][1] for dependency management.
 If you don't have it, install it right now: